-Kayne Commercial Real Estate Debt, L.P. ("KCRED") invests primarily in Freddie Mac structured products and direct loan originations secured by specialized real estate assets (medical office, student and seniors housing, self-storage and multifamily).
+Kayne Commercial Real Estate Debt, L.P. ("KCRED") invests primarily in Freddie Mac structured products and direct loan originations secured by assets in Kayne Anderson Real Estate's sectors of expertise (multifamily, student and seniors housing, medical office, and self-storage), with flexibility to selectively invest in non-agency CMBS.

-Generally speaking, limited partners in KACALP's redeemable funds may invest or withdraw (entirely or partially) on either a monthly or quarterly basis.
-Withdrawing partners must provide KACALP with proper advance written notice, which may be anywhere from 10 to 45 days depending on the fund.
-Certain newer redeemable funds may have initial lock-up periods, during which limited partners are not permitted to withdraw any portion of their investment.
-After the initial lock-up period expires, redemptions are permitted at the intervals described in applicable fund governing documents.
+Generally speaking, limited partners in Kayne's redeemable funds may invest or withdraw (entirely or partially) on either a monthly or quarterly basis.
+Withdrawing partners must provide Kayne with proper advance written notice, which may be anywhere from 10 to 45 days depending on the fund.